Computational Analysis of Educational Data: A Field Guide Using R

 Why this book?

-We are limited in how we see the world: we don’t know what we don’t know.
-For example, for someone who does not know that Twitter posts can be collected and analyzed as data to capture the state of the world, studying Twitter data will most likely not become a topic for a research question.
-Once you start seeing what can be data in the world, it starts shaping our ideas of what is “researchable”.
-Here is a simple model that we propose that shows the reciprocal nature of the research process, which is at the core of our aims in this book:
+In practice, the research process does not always proceed in the orderly, linear fashion suggested by the conventional model.
+Once you start seeing what can be data in the world, it shapes your ideas of what is “researchable.”
+Here is a simple model that we propose showing the reciprocal nature of the research process, which is central to our aims in this book:

 Start with what makes good data for that analysis (and how to capture it)